arhan-burak/EE241_Home_Automation/README.md

 <summary><h3>Objectives 💭</h3></summary>

+- Comfort 🛌🏻:
-- Comfort: Automate everyday tasks such as lighting, climate control, and appliance management to provide convenience and a better living experience.
+> Automate everyday tasks such as lighting, climate control, and appliance management to provide convenience and a better living experience.
+- Energy Efficiency 🔋:
-- Energy Efficiency: Use smart devices to optimize energy consumption, such as adjusting heating/cooling and turning off unused appliances.
+> Use smart devices to optimize energy consumption, such as adjusting heating/cooling and turning off unused appliances.
+- Security 🛡️:
-- Security: Implement real-time monitoring and alert systems to enhance home safety, including smart locks, cameras, and motion sensors.
+> Implement real-time monitoring and alert systems to enhance home safety, including smart locks, cameras, and motion sensors.
+- [ ] Accessibility 📱:
-- Accessibility: Provide remote access and control through a mobile app and voice commands.
+> Provide remote access and control through a web interface.
+- [ ] Scalability 🔩:
-- Scalability: Ensure the system is modular, allowing future expansion with additional devices and features.
+> Ensure the system is modular, allowing future expansion with additional devices and features.
 </details>

 <details>